ComposableFi/composable/frame/order-book-dex/README.md

 Sell the collateral on the DEX for the best price possible once the collateral passes some price point(collateral to borrow factor).
 Optimal is return back obtain at least the lent out coin(borrow principal) as return value from DEX.

 External exchange is a trusted order book based exchange by trusted account id.

 Fast it that there are up to few blocks allowed to liquidate.

-Because of need to be fast and trusted, we will trust agent to burn amount.
+Can be faster if untrusted, we will trust agent to burn amount.

 For untrusted actors, more slow and complex schemas are needed.

 Untrusted user must transfer borrow currency and buy collateral.
-There are [hash time locked swap][1](requires prove) and [reserver transfer via polkadot relay][2]. (they actually trust some third party consensus)
+There are [hash time locked swap][1](requires prove) and [reserver transfer via polkadot relay][2]. (they actually trust some third party consensus).
+And bridge some deposit first.

 Important - assuming our parachain to be anemic - so it set states and allows  other to read that, not directly send message.

+So that proffered account is of same level of trust as usual for now.

 ### Links